go-void/portal/README.md

 ### General

+#### Logging

--   **Logging:** At which level should we log and how do we pass the logger around in the best / most efficient way?
+At which level should we log and how do we pass the logger around in the best / most efficient way?

+#### Data collection

--   **Data collection:** How should we collect metrics / statistics which can be shown in the web interface of void?
+How should we collect metrics / statistics which can be shown in the web interface of void?

+#### Caching

+We need to support lookup of partial domain names: We currently do the following:

+- Check if we cached the whole domain name, e.g. `example.com`
+- If we did, return requested RR

+If we recursively resolve a domain name and encounter a NS record without any glue records we always start to resolve the domain name of the NS record from root (.).
+Instead we should lookup the cache if we have partial stored records of NS RRs.

 ### RFCs